Skip to content

 Chelsea is known for its hundreds of art galleries, making for an easy day of creative venue hopping.

-While 10th Avenue itself isn’t where you’ll find the main gallery clusters, the streets right off of it like 24th-26th are chock full (click here for a Chelsea Gallery Map).
+While 10th Avenue itself isn’t where you’ll find the main gallery clusters, the streets right off of it like 24th-26th are chock full (map here).

-What’s also great about 10th Avenue is The High Line, an elevated park full of public art, eateries, views, and events created from an abandoned railway, runs along and above it between 12th and 30th Streets.
+What’s also great about 10th Avenue is the High Line, an elevated park full of public art, eateries, views, and events created from an abandoned railway, runs along and above it between 12th and 34th Streets.

 What streets of New York are your favorite?